MRC-Harwell/cytometer/INSTALL.md

            keras.backend.set_image_dim_ordering('tf')
 1. Configure TensorFlow to use the GPU (TODO)

+# Install `cytometer`

+# Installation

+Currently, we have not tested having `cytometer` installed as a python package, as we are at a very early stage.

+For the time being, we are working by simply cloning the repository to the local drive.

 1. Clone the `cytometer` repository by running the command

+        cd ~/Software
         git clone git@phobos.mrch.har.mrc.ac.uk:r.casero/cytometer.git
+1. Change directory to the project

+        cd cytometer